We help people access their rights and receive the compensation they are entitled to

 Thousands of people have been affected by this scandal, but many are reluctant (and often frightened) to ask for help.
 Only an estimated 20% of people who may be eligible for help have come forward, mainly because of mistrust of the Home Office.

-Southwark Law Centre has a new project to help Windrush victims.
+Southwark Law Centre works to support Windrush victims.

-We can offer free independent legal advice so that they people can successfully apply for compensation which accurately reflects their loss and suffering.
+We offer free independent legal advice so that people can successfully apply for compensation which accurately reflects their loss and suffering.

 People may be able to apply to the scheme if they arrived in the UK from a Commonwealth country before 1973 or before 1988